 On the other hand, 74% of college students who participated in a German study said that they suffer from sleep disturbances or are experiencing difficulty in initiating or maintaining sleep.
 Thirty percent reported having one sleep disorder; 11% had insomnia and nightmares; 7% had insomnia, nightmares, and are irregular sleep-wake types; and 4% had insomnia and are irregular sleep-wake types (Schlarb et al, 2017).

-Studying away from home gives college students a taste of freedom.
-As they navigate this new environment, they find experiences to fill their time.
+A semester’s length is about 15 weeks.
+Imagine being away from home for multiple semesters in a college student’s life.
+Students get a taste of freedom, finding experiences to fill their time.
 Those who can’t manage their time well often find themselves missing out on some shuteye.
-In a report by the National Institutes of Health (NIH), the causes of college students not getting enough sleep are poor sleep hygiene, alcohol, caffeine, and other stimulants, technology, and sleep disorders (Hershner & Chervin, 2014).
+In a report by the National Institutes of Health (NIH), the causes of college students not getting enough sleep are poor sleep hygiene, alcohol, caffeine, other stimulants, technology, and sleep disorders (Hershner & Chervin, 2014).

 Alcohol consumption is partly responsible for why college students are not getting enough sleep.
 According to the NIH report, around 40% of college students report “binge drinking” with at least four to five drinks in a row within the last 14 days.
 In addition, 11.6% of students who drank alcohol use it as a sleeping aid (Hershner & Chervin, 2014).